Home | Profile - Edit | Your Page | Your Inbox Browse | Search Games | Log In

 Related Games

-Other members recommend these games for people who like Hoosegow, or gave both high ratings:
+Other members recommend this game for people who like Hoosegow:

 Step into the shoes of Mute Lawton, a lone cowboy who must stop an execution set to occur at noon by shooting his way past dangerous cyborgs and mutants in a post-apocalyptic western setting.
 (From the IndieGames.com review.)
 Gun Mute is...